SuperJohan64/simplarr-stack/README.md

 This project guides you in building an ARR-Stack with Plex or Jellyfin in Docker, focusing on configuring the ARR apps.
 It does not cover Plex, Jellyfin, or other app configurations, as preferences vary.

 It assumes you'll be using NordVPN with the OpenVPN protocol.
-If you want to use WireGuard or another VPN provider, adjust the Gluetun configuration in your `simplarr-stack.env` file.
+If you want to use another VPN provider, adjust the Gluetun configuration in your `simplarr-stack.env` file.
 Refer to [Gluetun's documentation](https://github.com/qdm12/gluetun-wiki/tree/main/setup/providers) for instructions.

 ## Included Containers